andreadistefano/waffle_optimizer/README.md

 # Waffle Optimizer
-Find optimal solutions for [Waffle](https://wafflegame.net/). **This is not a solver**, as it requires the correct solution beforehand.
+Find solutions for [Waffle](https://wafflegame.net/). **This is not a solver**, as it requires the correct solution beforehand.

+Most waffles get solved with optimal solutions (10 moves).
+Some waffles require 11 or 12.

 No external dependencies.
 Tested on python 3.9